-- Climate change warming seas means some fish, like sandeels, are moving northwards and many birds can't catch enough for their chicks.
-Storms and harsher weather is making it harder for them to breed and damaging their homes. - Pollution Birds can get caught in litter (especially from fishing) and mistake litter for food. - Disease Seabirds can catch viruses just like us.
+- Climate change warming seas means some fish are moving northwards and many birds can't catch enough for their chicks.
+Storms are also making it harder for them to breed. - Pollution Birds can get caught in litter (especially from fishing) and mistake litter for food. - Disease Seabirds can catch viruses just like us.
 Unfortunately, bird flu has been causing a large amount of bird deaths around Scotland and the wider UK. - Overfishing humans and seabirds have the same taste in fish and sometimes we take too many out of the sea.
 In Scotland we have Marine Protected Areas where this can be restricted.

-As well as doing practical things to help wildlife, we can also spread the word about environmental issues - you can get started by colouring and sharing this poster!
+As well as doing practical things to help wildlife, spreading the word about environmental issues is important too!